Tochukz/AWS-Solution-Architect/Udemy-Stephane-Maarek/section-27-networking-vpc/hands-on-347/hands-on-347.md

-# Lesson 347: IPv6 FOR VPC- Hands On
+# Lesson 347: IPv6 for VPC- Hands On

 ### Description